RWayne93/SignalAI/README.md

 time="2022-03-07T13:02:24Z" level=info msg="Started Signal Messenger REST API"
 ```

 6. The bot needs to listen to a group.
-Use the following snippet to get a group's `id` and `internal_id`:
+Use the following snippet to get a group's `id` and `internal_id` the output of the below command needs to go in groups.json:
 ```bash
 curl -X GET 'http://127.0.0.1:8080/v1/groups/+49123456789' | python -m json.tool
 ```